Functionality added or changed:

 Inserting data into a table using the macce

-character set with the IBMDB2I
+character set with the IBMDB2I storage engine

 would fail.